avigad/mathematics_in_lean_source/source/the_natural_numbers.rst

 ``2 + 2 = 4``?
 This is where definitional equality, which *is* part of Lean's trusted kernel, is helpful.
+When it is required to do so,
-In this case, Lean can unfold definitions and apply computational reductions to determine that both sides come out the same:
+Lean can unfold the definition of the numerals and use the defining equations for addition to simplify both sides of the equation until they come out the same.

 .. code-block:: lean

     example : 2 + 2 = 4 :=
     rfl

-Be careful: unfolding definitions and computing is o.k. for small calculations, but it is inefficient.
+Be careful: making Lean unfolding definitions and compute in this way is o.k. for small calculations, but it is inefficient.
 Unfolding the definitions of addition and multiplication amount to calculating with numbers in unary notation.